On-line Te Reo Māori Dictionary

 It was not allowable according to the rules of debate for any person to say anything after the high chief had spoken.

-After that, I went to Wellington.
+After that, I went to Napier.

 Ka kite kōrua ki te kāinga ā muri i te kura.